hemantksingh/messup-learn/Cloud and Infrastructure/AWS/DR and Business Continuity.md

 # Disaster Recovery and Business Continuity

-Disaster Recovery (DR) Plans should be tested on a regular basis, and there should be an auditable record that a test has taken place.
-This confirms the DR plan’s suitability and effectiveness should it need to be deployed in response to a live major incident.
-The runbooks/ Key Operating Procedures (KOPs) that need to be followed in execution of the tests should be well documented.
 Key questions to think about before opting for a DR strategy

 * Are you planning for [high availability or disaster recovery](https://www.readysetcloud.io/blog/allen.helton/is-serverless-disaster-recovery-worth-it/)?
 People often think disaster recovery and high availability are the same thing.
   * **Disaster recovery** is the ability to get your system stable after a significant event.
 Significant events could be things like natural disasters (tornadoes or earthquakes), physical disasters (building fire or flooding in server room), or technology disasters (hacked or ransomware).